TypeAttraction - History & Heritage

 - Group travel available

-Arundel Castle; the impressive family home of the Duke of Norfolk, is OPEN TUESDAY - SUNDAY INCLUSIVE FROM 2nd APRIL to 3rd NOVEMBER 2019.
+Arundel Castle; the impressive family home of the Duke of Norfolk, is OPEN TUESDAY - SUNDAY INCLUSIVE FROM 1STAPRIL to 1ST NOVEMBER 2020.

 PLEASE NOTE: During the season, the castle is usually CLOSED ON MONDAYS.
 However, the castle WILL BE OPEN on Easter Monday, May Bank Holiday Mondays and all August Mondays.

-If the castle is closed, contact Arundel Museum to discover the castle's and town's fascinating history.
+If the castle is closed, contact Arundel Museum to discover the castle's and town's fascinating history and make sure you plan a return visit!

-With 16 events throughout the season – featuring dazzling displays of flowers, a week-long jousting tournament, al-fresco performances of Shakespeare’s The Tempest and a variety of historical events from the esteemed Raven Tor Living History Group – there’s something for everyone.
+With outstanding events throughout the season – featuring dazzling displays of flowers, a week-long jousting tournament, al-fresco performances of Shakespeare as part of the annual Arundel Festival plus a variety of historical events from the esteemed Raven Tor Living History Group – there really is something for everyone.

 While Sussex by the Sea make every effort to ensure all information on this site is correct at the time of publishing we encourage all visitors to check the attraction's website or contact them direct before travelling, especially for information relating to prices / tickets, specialist information and opening times.